biggproject/biggdocs/Modelling.md

 ### Details:

-This function will load a model stored on the file system and specified with a full path (not relative) and predict, based on the input _X_data_, the target values.
+This function will load a model stored on the file system and specified with a full path (not relative) and predict, based on new _X_data_, the target values.
 The function will infer the format of the model from its file name and select automatically the correct loader (see the function _serialize_model_) to deserialize it.
 The predicted values are provided as an output in the form of time series.